H3AR7B3A7/ExploringNativeApplications/spring-native-app/README.md

 ## build.gradle

-Add these configuration to the build file:
+Add this configuration to the build file:

 ```groovy dsl
 plugins {